meena97/Parsetagram/README.md

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
+- [Parse]
+- For the heart "like" animation, I found a helpful open sourced class.

 ## Notes

 Describe any challenges encountered while building the app.
+- There were so many features to keep track off, I sometimes got lost in the details/implementations.
+- I had a hard time with storing and posting comments/likes, and also storing the profile pictures.

 ## License